-A few pages on this site may include embedded content (e.g. videos, images, articles, etc.), but currently only the home page does so.
+A few pages on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in exactly the same way as if the visitor had visited the other website.

 Embedded content may be included on this site from:

 This site does not set cookies to collect information about how visitors use our site.
 We do not carry advertising or directly or indirectly gather or share marketing information or any other data about site users.
 We believe that this policy is an expression of our vision and values as a school community.

 The site may set sessional cookies which help our hosting server work efficiently, and help the site operate effectively.
 These cookies will be deleted from your computer when you close your browser.
 If you choose to block these cookies, the site may not work properly.